AKapaldo/akapaldo.github.io/_pages/resume.md

 <div class="job-title">Cybersecurity Analyst</div>
 <div class="job-date">December 2022 - July 2023 | Morgantown, WV</div>

 Ensure the secure operation of computer hardware, software systems, and network infrastructure, including routers, switches, servers, and VOIP telephony.
-Supporting confidentiality, integrity, and availability of information systems owned by the Department of Energy.
+Supporting confidentiality, integrity, and availability of information systems owned by the Department of Energy.<br><br>

 - Create and monitor dashboards in Tenable.SC to identify vulnerabilities and compliance issues.<br>
 - Perform daily monitoring activities, including analysis of logs and reports from firewalls using Splunk.<br>